viant/dsunit/docs/README.md

 Each table uses its own dataset instance with rows.

-Dataset that are used to prepare data in datastore, and to verify expected state of datastore.
+Datasets are used to prepare data in datastore, and to verify expected state of datastore.

-In the preparation stage all values from dataset will be persisted in datastore if defined.
+In the preparation stage all values from datasets will be persisted in datastore.
 If dataset is listed with no values then underlying data will be removed from the datastore.

-There are two way of organizing you test datasets, that will be auto discovered by this library.
+There are two way of organizing your test datasets, that will be auto discovered by this library.

-The first one expect the dataset files be placed in the same directory as your test file, starting with exactly the same name (without .go extension) followed by lower case undescore name of the test method that will be using the data, and eiter  prepare or expect keyword ending with table name and format file.
+The first one expect the dataset files be placed in the same directory as your test file, starting with exactly the same name (without .go extension), followed by lower case undescore name of the test method that will be using the data, and eiter  prepare or expect keyword ending with table name and format file.

 For instance is a tester wrote a test method TestSubmit in service_test.go file, the auto-discovery matches any file with the following pattern: